Mercury13/unicodia-sesh/README.md

 💄 **Beauty.** It’s actually the strength of JSesh, but the real beauty is in extensions, and I scour through them manually.

-🔍 **Small pitches.** JSesh is not optimized for small pitches, but I’m trying to make it more legible.
-For example, I always exaggerate props.
+🔍 **Small pitches.** JSesh’s black arms are a miracle.
+And I address other troubles: I exaggerate props, I prefer thick lines to double.

 # Stability policy